Chapter 13 Bankruptcy FAQs

 Who Can File for Chapter 13 Bankruptcy?

-An individual with regular income, who can pay for their living expenses but can not keep up with the payments on their debts.
-They must have less than $383,175 in unsecured debt and whose secured debts are less than $1,149,525.
+An individual with regular income, who can pay for their living expenses but cannot keep up with the payments on their debts.
+However, filers can have only so much debt.
+As of April 2019, the current debt limitations are:

 What Are The Benefits to Filing CH 13?